tari-project/tari/RFC/src/RFC-0311_AssetTemplates.md

 Expiry times should not be considered exact, since nodes don’t share the same clocks and block heights as time proxies become more inaccurate the further out you go (since height in the future is dependent on hash rate).

+### Signature validation

+Validator nodes will verify the `creator_sig` for every `create_asset` instruction before propagating the instruction to the network.
+This involves the following process:

+1. The VN MUST calculate the metadata hash by hashing the canonical representation of all the data in the first three sections of the `create_asset` instruction.

+2. The VN MUST compare this calculated value to the value given in the `metadata_hash` field.
+If they do not match, drop the instruction and STOP.

+3. The VN MUST calculate the RAID ID from the `fqdn` and `issuer` fields as specified in [RFC-0301].

+4. The VN MUST compare the calculated RAID ID with the value given in the `raid_id` field.
+If they do not match, drop the instruction and STOP.

+5. If the `fqdn` is `"No FQDN", then skip to step 9.

+6. The VN MUST Look up the OpenAlias TXT record at the domain given in `fqdn`.
+If the record is does not exist, then drop the instruction and STOP.

+7. The VN MUST check that each of the public key and RAID ID in the TXT record match the values in the `create_asset` instruction.
+If any values do not match, then drop the instruction and STOP.

+8. The VN MUST validate the registration signature in the TXT record, using the TXT record's nonce, the issuer's public key and the RAID ID.
+If the signature does not verify, drop the instruction and STOP.

+9. The VN MUST validate the signature in the `creator_sig` field against the challenge built up from the issuer's public key, the nonce given in `public_nonce` field, the `raid_id` field and the `metadata_hash` field.

+If step 9 passes, then the VN has proven that the `create_asset` contains a valid RAID ID, and that if a non-default FQDN was provided, that the owner of that domain provided the `create_asset` instruction.
+In this case, the VN SHOULD propagate the instruction to the network.

+[RFC-0301]: RFC-0301_NamespaceRegistration.md